syntax-syndicate/plakar-backup-platform/subcommands/help/docs/plakar-store.md

 > *option*
 > to
 > *value*
-> for the repository identified by
+> for the store identified by
 > *name*.
 > Multiple option/value pairs can be specified.